Sapin-sapin

 Procedure:

-In a bowl mix your flour, with your sugar and coconut milk.
+In a bowl mix your flour, with your sugar, pandan extract, anise extract and coconut milk.
 Mix them until it becomes homogenous.
 Line your round pan (preferably about 9 inches in size) with your banana leaves.
 Divide your flour mixture into three portions.
-Add the langka flavor and yellow coloring on the first, the ube and purple coloring for the second and coconut and green coloring for the last one.
+Add the squash and yellow coloring on the first, the ube and purple coloring for the second and nothing for the last one.
 Preheat your steamer for about five minutes.
 Pour the yellow color first on your round pan and let it steam for fifteen minutes.
-Then add the langka flavor over the first layer and steam it for fifteen minutes.
-Lastly pour the purple color and steam for another fifteen minutes.
-Let it cool before removing from the pan.
-Serve with toasted shreaded coconut and some sugar.
+Then followed by the violet one, let it steam for fifteen minutes.
+And lastly the third one also for another fifteen minutes.
+Sapin sapin is done when it becomes firm.
+Let it stand.
+Served it with roasted coconut and sugar on the top before serving.
+You can make variations of this dessert by replacing the squash with langka and adding some macapuno on the white segment instead of just plain galapong.
+Enjoy!

 it’s not wobbly…it’s so solid….hmmmm…not a good one